 Homes with leaky, damaged, uninsulated or unsealed attic hatches, loose fitting fireplace dampers, or drafty cold dryer vents will benefit from products offered by Battic Door Energy Conservation Products.
 To see their products, click on the link below.Lower Your Home Energy Bills!

-These Minnesota townhouses have ice dams and icy entrances due to complex roof and air leaks from the houses into the attic.
+These townhouses have ice dams and icy entrances due to complex roof and air leaks from the houses into the attic.
 Part of the problem in this case is the complexity of the roof design which leads to uneven solar heating of the roofs.
 The issue of complex roof designs also occurs on many modern detached single family homes, particularly where an upper roof in sun, has melting snow which drains onto lower roofs in shadow.
 (Similar to the townhouses shown above).
-For homes and townhomes in Minnesota, it is correct to say that "Valleys are villians".
+For homes and townhomes in cold snow regions, it is correct to say that "Valleys are villians".
 Also see our townhomes page.

 Condo roof gables form 52 valleys - Ice dams in abundance